YosefLab/CZI-Immuneaging/README.md

 <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_library.configs_file.example.txt">Here</a> you can find a template for generating configuration files for `process_library.py`, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_library_configs.md">here</a> you can find a description of each of the fields in the configuration file.

 ⚙️ How to process libraries
-You don't have to be on a machine wiuth a GPU for this stage.
+You don't have to be on a machine with  a GPU for this stage.
-1. Locally create a directory called process_configs `python generate_processing_config_files.py library <path to your data_processing/scripts code>  <path to your process_configs directory> <donor_id> <seq_run> <path to your AWS_immuneaging_credentials_file.sh> v1 v1`
+1. Locally create a directory called process_configs
 1. Generate processing library config files -- for output destination use the absolute path to the process_configs dir above
+`python generate_processing_config_files.py library <path to your data_processing/scripts code>  <path to your process_configs directory> <donor_id> <seq_run> <path to your AWS_immuneaging_credentials_file.sh> v1 v1`
 1. Make sure on AWS the job queue folders are all empty
 1. Upload the results of generate configs script to AWS
 1. Locally create a directory called processing_results
-1. Generate process library scripts
+1. Generate process library bash script
-`python generate_processing_scripts.py <path to your AWS_immuneaging_credentials_file.sh> <path to your processing_results directory> <path to your data_processing/scripts code> <output dir where to place the generated sh files>`
+`python generate_processing_scripts.py <path to your AWS_immuneaging_credentials_file.sh> <path to your processing_results directory> <path to your data_processing/scripts code> <output dir where to place the generated bash file>`
-1. Make sure you've done the needful to avoid overwritign the existing version AWS (by having a different config file than the on on AWS) if that is your intention
+1. Make sure you've done the needful to avoid overwriting the existing version AWS (by having a different config file than the on on AWS) if that is your intention
-1. Start a tmux session if not already
+1. Start a tmux session
-1. Run the sh file (under job_run)
+1. Run the generated bash script
 1. Once done, run the digest process library logs script against the generated process library logs:
 `python digest_logs.py print_digest library <donor_id> <seq_run> aws <version of the processed libs> <working dir for this script> <path to your AWS_immuneaging_credentials_file.sh>`

 ### <a name="processing_samples"></a> Processing samples